-A black comedy with nude scenes as Richard Burton (playing Austrian aristocrat Baron von Sepper, noted for his blue-toned beard, and his appetite for beautiful wives) kills six of his seven wives by various gruesome methods and keeps them preserved in a freezer.
+A black comedy with nude scenes set in the 1930s as Richard Burton (playing Austrian aristocrat Baron von Sepper, noted for his blue-toned beard, and his appetite for beautiful wives) kills six of his seven wives by various gruesome methods and keeps them preserved in a freezer.

 His latest spouse, a beautiful American dancer named Anne (Joey Heatherton, pictured below), discovers a refrigerated vault in his castle that’s filled with the frozen bodies of several beautiful women.

 When confronted, Bluebeard explains that he found an easier alternative to divorce when he grew bored with his previous wives.